Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Main Result

-This assumption can be understood as the solvability of the regulator equations for plant \eqref{sys:follower} with exosystem \eqref{sys:leader} in the terminology of output regulation,\cite{huang2004nonlinear} which plays a crucial role in our following designs.
-Similar conditions have been widely used in the multi-agent coordination literature \cite{wang2010distributed, su2011cooperative, tang2018distributed}.

-Let us choose a matrix $K_{i1} \in \R^{1\times n_i}$ such that $A_i+B_i K_{i1}$ is nonnegative and Schur.
-Such gain matrix indeed exists and can be taken as a nonpositive one according to Lemma 6 in \cite{roszak2009necessary}.
-Let $K_{i2}=U_i-K_{i1}X_i$ under Assumption \ref{ass:regeq}.
-We consider the following state feedback controller for agent $i$ to solve the formulated leader-following consensus problem for the multi-agent system consisting of \eqref{sys:follower} and \eqref{sys:leader}:
+Next, we complete the whole design to solve our formulated positive consensus by distributed controllers.
+We first choose a matrix $K_{1i} \in \R^{1\times n_i}$ such that $A_i+B_i K_{1i}$ is nonnegative and Schur.
+Such a gain matrix indeed exists under our assumptions and can be taken as a nonpositive one according to Lemma 6 in \cite{roszak2009necessary}.
+Let $K_{2i}=U_i-K_{1i}X_i$.
+We incorporate the preceding distributed positive observer \eqref{sys:observer-1} into a full-information rule and present the following state feedback controller for agent $i$:

-where $w_i(0)={\bf 0}$ and $\mu$ is specified as in Theorem \ref{thm:1observer}.
-It can be verified that this controller is indeed of the form \eqref{ctrl:nominal} and thus is distributed.
+where $w_i(0)={\bf 0}$ and $\mu$ is specified as in Lemma \ref{thm:1observer}.
+This controller is of the form \eqref{ctrl:nominal} and indeed distributed relying on local communication and computation at agent $i$.
+For a better illustration, we summarize the design procedure as Algorithm \ref{alg:state-feedback} including how to construct corresponding gain matrices.